cadia-lvl/WebRICE/README.md

 # WebRICE
-WebRICE (Web Reader ICE) is an open source web reader in development my Reykjavik University.
+WebRICE (Web Reader ICE) is an open source web reader in development at Reykjavik University.